 - 1.1.
-Closing the knowledge gap on the ecosystem/environmental impacts of bottom trawling via baseline data collection and evaluation, and establishment of the data management system - 1.2.
-Reduction of the pressures of bottom trawling on marine ecosystem and environment via adoption of effective fisheries management policies at national and regional levels - 1.3.
-Catalyzing the public-private sectors on the actions via the ecosystem-based fisheries management to build resilient fishery resources and reduce the impacts of bottom trawling via enhanced stakeholder engagement taking into account gender mainstreaming in fisheries management - 1.4 Establishment of cross-sectorial agreement on national guidelines for effective management of bottom trawl fishing - 1.5 Endorsement of policy, legal, and planning frameworks, both at national and regional levels, for improving the ecosystem health through best practices in trawl fisheries - 1.6 Improvement of economic efficiency in the industry and the individual fishers via enhanced traceability system along the value chain of fish and fishery products from bottom trawling - 1.7 Increasing the economic value of fishes from medium scale bottom trawlers via promotion of marketing and branding as well as marine tourism at local communities; - 1.8 Sharing of the knowledge and lessons learned to serve as useful platforms for data and information management for utilization by various stakeholders, the wider public and practitioners
+Closing the knowledge gap on the ecosystem/environmental impacts of bottom trawling via baseline data collection and evaluation, and establishment of the data management system; - 1.2.
+Reduction of the pressures of bottom trawling on marine ecosystem and environment via adoption of effective fisheries management policies at national and regional levels; - 1.3.
+Catalyzing the public-private sectors on the actions via the ecosystem-based fisheries management to build resilient fishery resources and reduce the impacts of bottom trawling via enhanced stakeholder engagement taking into account gender mainstreaming in fisheries management; - 1.4 Establishment of cross-sectorial agreement on national guidelines for effective management of bottom trawl fishing; - 1.5 Endorsement of policy, legal, and planning frameworks, both at national and regional levels, for improving the ecosystem health through best practices and Fishing Gear Innovations; - 1.6 Improvement of economic efficiency in the industry and the individual fishers via enhanced traceability system along the value chain of fish and fishery products from bottom trawling; - 1.7 Increasing the economic value of fishes from medium scale bottom trawlers via promotion of marketing and branding as well as marine tourism at local communities; - 1.8 Sharing of the knowledge and lessons learned to serve as useful platforms for data and information management for utilization by various stakeholders, the wider public and practitioners.

-Component 2 focuses on improving the bottom trawl fishing gears and methods to be more ecofriendly and fuel-efficient gears through the development of innovative technology and best practices.
+Component 2 focuses on improving the destructive fishing practices focusing the bottom trawl fishing gears and methods to be more eco-friendly and fuel-efficient gears through the development of innovative technology and best practices.
 The outcome of this component is reduced effects of bottom trawling on seafloor/benthic habitats and on the air quality through enhanced innovative technology and best practices in trawl fisheries.
 Supporting activities are:

-- 2.1 Mitigation of the impacts of bottom trawling on marine ecosystem including the seabed habitats, fish stocks, by-catch, ghost fishing, etc. via enhanced ecosystem-friendly fishing gears and methods, bottom trawl innovations, and use of alternative fishing gears; - 2.2 Enhancement of energy saving trawling including the low impact and fuel efficient fishing through innovative technology for increased fuel-efficient gear and reduced energy consumption or carbon footprint; - 2.3 Reduction of post-harvest losses from bottom trawlers through improved preservation technology and increased quality of catches; - 2.4 Enhancement of public-private partnership on innovative and eco-friendly technology through creation of business opportunities and economic considerations; - 2.5 Building the capacity and knowledge specifically in the field by collaborating with stakeholders for exchanging of the best practices;
+- 2.1 Mitigation of the impacts of bottom trawling on marine ecosystem including the seabed habitats, fish stocks, by-catch, ghost fishing, etc. via enhanced ecosystem-friendly fishing gears and methods, bottom trawl innovations, and use of alternative fishing gears; - 2.2 Enhancement of energy saving trawling including the low impact and fuel-efficient fishing through innovative technology for increased fuel-efficient gear and reduced energy consumption or carbon footprint; - 2.3 Reduction of post-harvest losses from bottom trawlers through improved preservation technology and increased quality of catches; - 2.4 Combating marine debris in the Region by applying integrated land-to- sea policy approaches. - 2.5 Enhancement of public-private partnership on innovative and eco-friendly technology through creation of business opportunities and economic considerations;

+2.6 Building the capacity and knowledge specifically in the field by collaborating with stakeholders for exchanging of the best practices;

 Component 3 focuses on rehabilitation of the seabed habitats and fisheries resources enhancement in the offshore areas via installation of artificial reefs.
-The outcome of this component is increased fisheries production through fisheries enhancement and rehabilitation of seabed habitats programs particularly in the offshore-deep areas where no MPAs have been established and no fish shelters have existed.
+The outcome of this component is increased fisheries production through fisheries enhancement and rehabilitation of seabed habitats programs particularly in the offshore areas within the EEZ where no MPAs have been established and no fish shelters existed.
 Using the data management system especially spatial data on fishing effort, the project will monitor the pressures of bottom trawling on seabed, and identify the seabed/grounds for installing the artificial fish habitats to increase fish production in the offshore areas.
 Supporting activities are: